uvicmakerlab/LongNowOfUlysses/English507/NeedsAssessment/tanigawaNeeds.md

-# Needs Assessment
+# Needs Assessment (Updated March 5)
 ## Working Title: Dislocating Ulysses
 ## Project Description:

-### Group Project Description:
-This project will support three geotemporal representation of Ulysses and its networks.
-From a central page, users will be able to navigate to 1) an annotated and animated world map which highlights the appearance of as many of Ulysses’ afterlives -- from the 1967 American film adaptation, to the translation of “Ithaca” into Farsi, to the Modernist Versions Project’s “Year of Ulysses” -- as possible since 1922, providing both a database of international “product” inspired by the novel and a visualization of the novel’s spatial and temporal reach; 2) [description of Networks for Ulysses] and 3) a display of historical maps of Dublin ranging from medieval Dublin to Dublin in the mid 20th century, including an animation of an early 19th century map that enlarges or shrinks the size of a given area on the map in relation to the amount of relative time the novel is situated in the particular area.

-### Section 3 Description
+### Project 1 Description
 This portion of the project rethinks a linear progression of both space and time by situating Ulysses in a past and present Dublin.
+For the first segment, three [historical maps of Dublin](http://voyager.library.uvic.ca/vwebv/holdingsInfo?bibId=2283456) from the UVic Library's Special collection, including a map of Dublin during the Anglo-Norman invasion that situates Ulysses’ Dublin in a long colonial history, an 1876 map, and a 1925 map that represents Dublin around the time of Ulysses’ publication, are layered over one another to give a sense of how the path of the novel translates through time.
+The project will also map objects in the exhibit that represent objects locateable in Ulysses’ Dublin in order to re-situate the dislocated objects in their geotemporal location as suggested by the novel.

+### Project 2 Description
-For the first segment, [historical maps of Dublin](http://voyager.library.uvic.ca/vwebv/holdingsInfo?bibId=2283456) from the UVic Library's Special collections, ranging from the medieval period to 1948, are layered over one another to give a sense of how the path of the novel translates through time.
-The second component of this segment represents the time spent in each place relative to the amount of time the novel is situated in specific areas of Dublin.
-Using a scanned image of Special Collection's early 20th century Dublin map, the areas of Dublin will be animated using Photoshop and Flash to expand or contract in proportion to the narrative time spent in the area.
+The second component of the project represents the time spent in each place relative to the amount of time the novel is situated in specific areas of Dublin.
+Using a scanned image of Special Collection's 1925 Dublin map, we will 3D model the map using Mudbox to render the map malleable to distortion.
+We will then raise the topography of the map in proportion to the number of words locatable in a region in Dublin over the number of words in the novel (roughly 265,000).
 To determine this proportional relation, the number of total words in the novel are divided by the number of words anchored in a specific area of Dublin.

 ## List of Materials:

 ### Software:
-Flash, Hypercities
+Google Earth
+Mudbox

 ### Documents:
-Physical [maps of Dublin in Special Collection] (http://voyager.library.uvic.ca/vwebv/holdingsInfo?bibId=2283456), OCR of 1922 edition of Ulysses
+* Physical [maps of Dublin in Special Collection] (http://voyager.library.uvic.ca/vwebv/holdingsInfo?bibId=2283456)
+* OCR of 1922 edition of Ulysses
+* Acquisition List from 560

 ### Data:
-A chart of the journey in Ulysses, the total words count in the 1922 edition, a division of the novel based on place and a calculation of words locatable in each place-based segment or a detailed timeline of the novel's movement through Dublin.
+* a chart of the journey in Ulysses
+* the total words count in the 1922 edition
+* a division of the novel based on place and a calculation of words locatable in each place-based segment or a detailed timeline of the novel's movement through Dublin
+* a list of the exhibit objects and a list of where the text locates these objects in Dublin (where applicable)

 ### List of Sources:
 * Joyce, James.
 [Ulysses](http://web.uvic.ca/~mvp1922/portfolio/texts/).
 Paris: Shakespeare & Co.
 1922.
 * Khadem, Amir. ["Annexing the unread: a close reading of 'distant reading'."](http://link.springer.com.ezproxy.library.uvic.ca/article/10.1007/s11059-012-0152-y/fulltext.html) Neohelicon.
 39:2 (2012).